- 8

 |---|---|---|---|

-"The future isn't forcing everyone onto one ERP — it's making every ERP multilingual.
+"The future isn't forcing everyone to use the same ERP — it's making every ERP multilingual.
 Like a person who speaks Chinese in China and English in America.
-The internal language doesn't need to change — just translate correctly when talking to others."
+Your internal language stays the same — you just translate when talking to others."